-GM's last-mile delivery company BrightDrop announced thousands of new van orders from two leading Fortune 500 companies on Jan.
+GM's last-mile delivery company BrightDrop announced thousands of new orders from two leading Fortune 500 companies on Jan.
 5 at the Consumer Electronics Show (CES) in Las Vegas.
-Walmart has been added to BrightDrop's customer base, while FedEx expands its partnership with the EV van company, according to a news release.
+Walmart has been added to BrightDrop's customer base, while FedEx expands its partnership with the electric van company, according to a news release.

 Walmart is reserving 5,000 of BrightDrop’s EV600 and smaller EV410 electric delivery vans for its last-mile delivery network and to supports its goal of operating a zero-emissions logistics fleet by 2040.

 FedEx has reserved priority production for 2,000 electric delivery vans over the next few years.
 This adds to FedEx’s initial reservation of 500 BrightDrop EVs from last year.
 In addition, FedEx is planning to add 20,000 more in the years to follow, subject to further negotiations and execution of a definitive purchase agreement, the release notes.
 FedEx also unveiled plans to expand its testing of BrightDrop’s EP1 electrified container to 10 markets beginning in 2022.